 Determining the proposed location of a traffic signal support shall be based on the design considerations outlined in Sections 4.3.1 through 4.3.8.
-These elements should also be discussed at the on-site, pre-design meeting.

 4.3.1 General Location

 A single mast arm structure should be provided for each approach located on the far right side of the approaching leg.
 Alternate placement must be approved by the City of Columbus, City Engineer or appointed designee.